 The original Government 1911 was intended to be an open carry, holstered sidearm for the military.
 For all the refinements and do-dads that have been added, it still works and looks pretty much like the original.

-Because it's like being stabbed in the side with a broad blade screwdriver all day.
-It is suitable for belt holsters which generally require some kind of cover garment such as a suit jacket or long casual jacket.
+It is best suited for belt holsters which generally require some kind of cover garment such as a suit jacket or long casual jacket.

 In any case, this is the reason I don't generally use mine as one of my concealed carry handguns.